 What Causes Fishy Tasting Burps?

-There are additives in a few capsule casings that may cause bloating, upset stomach, or bad gas that may lead to dreaded burps.
+There are additives in a few capsule casings that may cause bloating, upset stomach, or bad gas, leading to dreaded burps.

 Look for casing options designed to be easier on the gut.